readthedocs/blog/securing-subdomains.rst

 interfaces.

 Projects will automatically be redirected, and this redirect will remain in place for the foreseeable future.
-Feel free to update your links to the new domain.
+Still, you should plan on updating links to your documentation after the new domain goes live.

 If you notice any problems with the changes, feel free to open an issue on our issue tracker: http://github.com/rtfd/readthedocs.org/issues.
-If you do notice any security issues, always feel free to contact us at security@readthedocs.org.
+If you do notice any security issues, contact us at security@readthedocs.org with more information.

 Keep on documenting,
 The Read the Docs Team